lrstanley/marill/README.md

 Things I would like to have completed for the first major release:

-- [ ] provide potential fixes
+- [ ] provide potential fixes/allow tests to specify example commands/locations to fix
-- [ ] scan server for possible issues (reference error_log files, webserver error logs, etc)

 ## Building: